 Eastern redbud, Cercis Canadensis

 I never fail to smile when the first magenta flowers of Eastern redbud appear in my area.
-Blooming with abandon at forest edges, along roadsides and in gardens, the showy tree produces a sharp color contrast that immediately distinguishes it from other trees in the landscape.
-One of my friends (a redbud-lover) always exclaims “Redbud!!” when her own specimen bursts into bloom.
-That seems to me the most fitting way to describe the flowering of this upbeat ornamental tree.
+Blooming with abandon at the edges of forests, along roadsides and in gardens, the showy tree produces a sharp color contrast that instantly distinguishes it from other trees in the landscape.
+One of my friends (a redbud-lover) always shouts REDBUD! when her own dazzling specimen bursts into bloom.
+That seems to me a fitting way to describe the flowering of this upbeat ornamental tree.

 And cheery it is.
 Boldly inserting itself into the early spring landscape, redbud can hardly be ignored.
-Its purple-pink blossoms develop into oversized powder puffs, blooming thick and fluffy along the tree’s intricate bare branches.
-The effect is dazzling, although the flowers often appear where least expected.
-(One has only to witness the teeth-jarring combination of redbud’s magenta blooms alongside a red Japanese maple to see what I mean.)
+Its purple-pink blossoms develop into oversized powder puffs, blooming thick and fluffy along the tree’s twigs, branches and even the bare trunk.
+The effect is sensational, although the flowers often appear where least expected.
+(One has only to witness the teeth-jarring combination of the tree’s magenta blooms alongside a red Japanese maple to see what I mean.)
 This carefree plant has a mind of its own.

 About Eastern redbud